-Protect America offers customizable plans that allow you to add all kinds of smart gadgets to your system, from door sensors to Amazon Echo devices.
-It all ships at once, and they install everything for you.
-Prices vary but tend to be a bit on the low side, and rates are locked in.
-If the other, more traditional home security brands don’t do much for you, Protect America is worth a look.
+Protect America has a range of customizable plans that let you add many smart gadgets to your security system, such as Amazon Echo devices, door sensors, and other simple additions.
+Everything ships at the same time, and they install everything for you.
+Prices vary but the locked-in rates are budget-friendly.
+If the other, more traditional home security brands don’t meet your criteria, you might want to take a look at this one.

 Honeywell Smart Home Security System